icme/cme252-optimization/lectures/svm/svm.md

 $$
     - $\ell$ is a **loss function** (fit to data)
     - $r$ is a **regularizer** (prior on parameters)
-- mix and match regularizers and loss functions for different types of classification
+- **mix and match** regularizers and loss functions for different types of classification

 ## Logistic Loss
 - **logistic loss** is an alternative to hinge loss:
 $$
 \ell_L(z) = \log(1 + \exp(-z))
 $$
-- convex, but not immediately obvious (2nd derivative test?)
+- convex, but not immediately obvious (2nd derivative test)

 \centering
 \includegraphics[width=0.45\textwidth]{fig/log_hinge.pdf}